 Nothing But Net: Basketball Guide for Beginners

 It’s game time!
 Basketball season is here.
 The most popular sport to play in the U.S., basketball will be all over TVs in the late fall, winter, and early spring.
 Basketball basics are fairly easy to pick up, but new fans might need some help getting into the game.
-That’s where our guide to basketball essentials comes in.
+That’s where our guide for how to play basketball comes in.
 Follow along to make learning basketball a slam dunk!

-Where Was Basketball Invented?
+Where & When Was Basketball Invented?

 Springfield, Massachusetts, is home to basketball’s Hall of Fame, which recognizes the game’s most important figures.
 And it’s there for good reason—Springfield is the birthplace of basketball.
 Dating back to 1891, a man named James Naismith came up with the idea to give students at Springfield College an indoor activity during winter.
 Two peach baskets acted as goals, and there were only 13 original rules.
 It would be decades before basketball became what we now know and love!